waggle-sensor/summer2021/Lee/work-log.md

 * console.log()    - debugging purposes
 * syntax
 * var: { var y = 2; } // y can be used here
 * let: { let y = 2; } // y can NOT be used here.
-Also, cannot be Redeclared. but redeclaring a variable with let, in another block, is allowed.
+Also, cannot be redeclared. but redeclaring a variable with let, in another block, is allowed.
-* const: cannot be Reassigned, can change the properties of a constant object, but can not reassign the object.
-Declaring a variable with const is similar to let when it comes to Block Scope.
+* const: cannot be reassigned, can change the properties of a constant object, but can not reassign the object.
+Declaring a variable with const is similar to let when it comes to block scope.
 * If put a number in quotes, the rest of the numbers will be treated as "strings", and concatenated. e) x = 2 + 3 + "0"; x = 50; (str)
 * JavaScript has dynamic types, which means that the same variable can be used to hold different data types.
 * note: e) var x = {firstName:"John", lastName:"Doe"}; // Object | var cars = ["Saab", "Volvo", "BMW"]; //array (similart to list in Python I guess)
+* However, the typeof operator returns "object" for arrays because in JavaScript arrays are objects.

 ### Wednesday, 16th
 -Today's Technical Tasks